• Skip to primary navigation

 Cathedrals and other religious buildings have played a central role in this history.

-Most of the cathedrals date from the time when Normandy was almost a separate country.
-But many others date from different periods, which gives you a very rich experience.
+Most of the cathedrals date back to the time when Normandy was almost a separate country.
+But many others date from different periods, giving you a very rich experience.

-However, for the churches and chapels, we have selected only our favorites, because there are too many to count!
+However, for churches and chapels, we’ve only selected our favourites, as there are too many to count!

 They are among the most beautiful places to visit in Normandy.